Evidence global bank UBS made “fictitious” trades to US markets

 Aug 10, 2024

-Yuri and Irina Starostenko, Italian citizens living in the Bahamas, allege that UBS Bahamas defrauded them by promising to execute trades on their behalf in U.S. markets and taking their money but never actually making the trades.
+Yuri and Irina Starostenko, Italian citizens living in the Bahamas, allege that UBS Bahamas defrauded them by promising to execute trades on their behalf in U.S. markets and taking their money but not making the trades.
+They don’t supply evidence, but UBS has blocked them from having their day in court.
+Why would they do that?

 • From June-September 2013, the couple placed 252 trade orders into U.S. markets, but UBS failed to provide confirmations required by the U.S. Securities and Exchange Commission (SEC) that the trades were executed.